robotframework/robotframework-RFCP-syllabus/basics.md

 #### Robotic Process Automation

 _Robotic Process Automation_ (RPA) is a technology that uses software robots (or "bots") to automate repetitive and rule-based tasks in business processes.
-Tasks works same way as test cases when creating test automation.
+Tasks work the same way as test cases when creating test automation.
 The only differences are that:
 1. the terminology is different (tasks vs test cases).
-2. test cases have validation checkpoints to prove whether functionality works, RPA carries out the process with no validation checkpoints.
+2. test cases have by purpose validation checkpoints to prove whether functionality works as expected, while RPA carries out the process and validation checkpoints are typically there to verify if the process was successful till that point.
 [[User Guide: Robotic process automation][UG Creating tasks]]

 ### Architecture